DATA-DOG/symfony-force/README.md

 ### Behat
 See [behat3](http://docs.behat.org/en/latest/) for reference.
+To run behat tests:

+    bin/reload test
+    bin/webserver restart test
+    bin/behat

 ## Application
 What comes with this skeleton application.

 - migrations and fixtures.
 Fixtures are executed once as a data migration subject, they are ordered and environment specific.
-Migrations are located in **AppBundle** which may be moved to separate repository if database is a shared resource.
-Fixtures and migrations are **indempotent**, meaning it cannot be included twice.
+[Migrations](http://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html) are located in **AppBundle** which may be moved to separate repository if database is a shared resource.
+Fixtures and migrations are **idempotent**, meaning it cannot be included twice.
 - basic security settings: login, logout, signup and confirmation by email, profile, reset password.
 Should be modified on custom basis.
+- [doctrine extensions](https://github.com/Atlantic18/DoctrineExtensions) - only timestampable is activated by default.
+See **app/config/doctrine_extensions.yml**.
 - a command to check **anonymously accessible routes** all commands are under **app** namespace.

 ### Binaries